THE BERTHA CHALLENGE

 - A list of 2-4 referees including name, relationship to applicant and contact details

 Fellowship applicants are required to secure a host organization in their home country to receive and administer the fellowship award and project funds.
 Host organizations must be legally structured to receive grant funding and be able to process payroll.
 Host organizations must share a commitment to Bertha Challenge objectives and conditions.

 While we understand that applicants will have some existing obligations to the movements and organizations with which they work, this fellowship will require a full-time commitment.
 Both the applicant and host organization must commit to this in writing.

 All strategies must be non-violent.
 Funding may not be used for political lobbying activities.
-The program does not fund the enrolment for degree or non-degree study at academic institutions, including dissertation research.
+The program does not fund enrolment for degree or non-degree study at academic institutions, including dissertation research.
 This must be your only fellowship or source of income for the duration of the term.

 Bertha endeavours to select an inclusive and representative cohort of Bertha Fellows that celebrates diversity.